Constraining Primordial Magnetism: Results

 \subsection{Nucleosynthesis Constraints}

-Nucleosynthesis places strong constraints on the amount of energy density in gravitational waves allowed in the Universe, giving a limit of $\Omega_\text{GW} \lesssim 1.1 \times 10^{-6}$ \cite{Maggiore:2000}.
-As the anisotropic stress of an inhomogeneous magnetic field sources gravitational waves, this allows the small scale magnetic fields to transfer their energy into gravitational waves before being dissipated \cite{Caprini:2002}.
-The limit on $\Omega_\text{GW}$ can therefore be used to constrain the magnetic field parameter space.
+Nucleosynthesis places strong constraints on the amount of energy density in gravitational waves allowed in the Universe, giving a limit of $\Omega_\text{GW} \lesssim 1.1 \times 10^{-6}$ \cite{Maggiore:2000}. \changeR{Prior to neutrino decoupling the anisotropic stress of an inhomogeneous magnetic field on superhorizon scales sources gravitational waves\footnote{These are the same as tensor passive modes \cite{Shaw:2009}, though they stop growing when they enter the horizon prior to neutrino decouping.}, this allows the small scale magnetic fields to transfer some of their energy into gravitational waves before it is dissipated into the photon- baryon plasma \cite{Caprini:2002}.
+This process is quite efficient, and gives the gravitational waves a significant fraction of the original magnetic energy (see \cite{Caprini:2005} for an intuitive explanation of this).} As the magnetic field energy density is necessarily blue, there is more energy density in the smallest scale fluctuations.
+This allows us to strengthen the usual constraints on the total magnetic energy density which only take into account the energy \changeR{remaining} in the field at nucleosynthesis by constraining $\Omega_\text{GW}$ which is sourced at a time when much smaller scales have not been damped.
 We take Eq.~(33) from \cite{Caprini:2002} adapted to our conventions, yielding

 It is essential to note that this assumes that the magnetic field is well described by a single power law across a vast range of scales --- from the pivot scale at $k = 1\: \Mpc^{-1}$ up to at least $k = 10^{10} \Mpc^{-1}$, the horizon scale at the electroweak phase transition.
-Depending on how the magnetic field is generated this assumption may break down.
+Depending on how the magnetic field is generated this assumption may break down---any freedom to reduce small scale power would significantly weaken the constraints.

 In Fig.~\ref{fig:cmb_gw} we show the probability distribution of the magnetic parameters when combining the nucleosynthesis constraint with the Lyman-$\alpha$ data of \S~\ref{sec:lya}.
 As we would expect this reduces the allowed parameter spaces to redder spectral indices $n_B \lesssim -2$.
 Because of this the limits on the amplitude are slightly enlarged with the 95\% CL becoming $B_\lambda < 1.6 \: \mathrm{nG}$.